iamseth/oracledb_exporter/README.md

 ## error while loading shared libraries: libclntsh.so.xx.x: cannot open shared object file: No such file or directory

+Version before 0.5 use libs from Oracle in order to connect to Oracle Database.
+After 0.5 release, the oracle exporter use an pure Go DB driver and don't need binaries from Oracle anymore.

+Please switch to version 0.5.

-This exporter use libs from Oracle in order to connect to Oracle Database.
-If you are running the binary version, you must install the Oracle binaries somewhere on your machine and **you must install the good version number**.
+For older version, you must install the Oracle binaries somewhere on your machine and **you must install the good version number**.
 If the error talk about the version 18.3, you **must** install 18.3 binary version.
 If it's 12.2, you **must** install 12.2.

 An alternative is to run this exporter using a Docker container.
 This way, you don't have to worry about Oracle binaries